mboyan/complex-system-simulation/README.md

-# complex-system-simulation
+# Complex System Simulation
-Complex System Simulation - Core Course MSc Compuational Science (UvA/VU)
+This repository contains materials related to the course project in Complex System Simulation, plus some additional exercises on various topics presented during the course.